-We are so excited to be hosting our first in-person event since 2019.
+We are so excited to be hosting another Wildwood camping retreat.
 Join us for this outdoor camping retreat in the Cambrian Wildwoods, mid-west Wales, located in a rich and varied landscape of ancient woodland, hills, moorlands and vast views in the northern part of the Cambrian mountains.

 This will be a special opportunity to unplug and experience mindfulness, community and deep nature connection in a wild and remote environment.